Vladimir Matijević (footballer)

-Vladimir Matijević (2 January 1957 – 8 July 2015) was Bosnian-Herzegovinian football player.
+Vladimir Matijević (2 January 1957 – 8 July 2015) was a Bosnian-Herzegovinian football player.
 He earned three caps for Yugoslavia.

 Club career

 He spent his entire career with hometown club Velež Mostar, captained them and won two Yugoslav Cups with Velež.

 International career

 Dada Matijević made his debut for Yugoslavia in a March 1980 Balkan Cup match against Romania and has earned a total of 3 caps, scoring no goals.
 His final international was a September 1984 friendly match away against Scotland.

 Personal life and death

 After retiring as a player, he had a bar in Mostar.
 He died of a long illness in 2015.